mlars84/learning-docker/README.md

     - `docker run -d -p 4000:80 friendlyhello`
     - You get the long container ID
 - `docker container stop <CONTAINER_ID>`

+## Share an image
+- upload a built image and run it somewhere else
+- Push to registries when you want to dep to prod
+- registy is a collection of repo's, a repo is a collection of images.
+Like a github repo, but the code is already built.
+An account on a registry can build many repo's.
+1 - Login (`docker login`) to Docker public registry on local machine 2 - Tag the Image
+    - notation for associtating a local image with a repo: `username/repository:tag`
+    - tag is optional, but recommended to give Docker images a version i.e., `get-started:part2`
+    - `docker tag image username/repository:tag`
+    - `docker tag friendlyhello mlars84/docker-python:v1`
+3 - Publish the image
+    - `docker push username/repository:tag`
+    - `docker push mlars84/docker-python:v1`
+4 - Pull and run from remote repo:
+    - `docker run -p 4000:80 username/repository:tag`

 ## Resources used
 - [Docker docs](https://docs.docker.com/get-started/)